 LAC 501-801: Chemical Dependency Counseling

-This course will provide an introduction to the assessment and treatment of alcoholism and other chemical dependencies, with emphasis on the application of specific clinical strategies to this specialized problem area.
+This course will provide an overall introduction to addiction counseling.
+The class will also provide an introduction to the assessment and treatment of alcoholism and other chemical dependencies, with emphasis on the application of specific clinical strategies to this specialized problem area.
 Since substance abuse may underlie or coexist with a variety of other problems, including family violence, mental illness, health issues, etc., the mental health professional trained in the assessment and treatment of chemical dependency will be better able to assess and intervene appropriately.

 Tuition and Fees

 If you are taking only online courses this semester, please see the MSU Online Only Tuition and Fees (PDF) table.

 If you are also taking a face-to-face course, please see the MSU Fee Schedules

 This course uses a learning management system.
 You will learn more closer to the course start date.